 Click the "BlueBubbles-x.x.x.dmg" file to download it.

 2.)
-Open the .dmg file and drag BlueBubbles into your applications folder, then run BlueBubbles.
+Open the .dmg file and drag the BlueBubbles icon into the applications folder icon.

 Accessibility access is not required but might be needed for certain functions.